1939 Play Ball Sample Cards Among Earliest ‘Promo’ Issues

 Rarity and Pricing

 The sample cards are much rarer than the regular 1939 Play Ball cards.
-The PSA and SGC population reports don’t distinguish between the regular and the sample issues but it’s easy to see that the regular ones are more populous.
-One way to tell is by availability of the cards on eBay.
+The PSA and SGC population reports do distinguish between the regular and the sample issues, and it’s easy to see that the regular ones are more populous.
+Another way to tell is by availability of the cards on eBay.

 While about 2,000-3,000 regular Play Ball cards are generally available there, you usually won’t find any more than 50-100 of the sample cards at any given time.
 That would seem to point to the sample cards being about 30 to 40 times rarer.